gbraad/mscrolls-brahman/ifi/ifi.md

    Send random seed to back-end.
 This happens at startup and can be ignored.
 However, if the back-end uses psuedo-random numbers and needs a seed, this can be used.

 * `objects: true`
-   Request the game objects map.
+   Request the game objects table.

 * `command: "get lamp"`
    Text typed by the player, or constructed by the GUI.